 - Infrastructure: Production workshops, warehouses, offices.

-- State of Disrepair: Largely in ruins, some parts remain accessible.
+- State of disrepair: Largely in ruins, some parts remain accessible.

 - Access: Access is restricted and requires discretion and caution.